 Eight years ago, the United States economy was in the throes of its largest recession since the Great Depression.
 The U.S. housing market was in severe decline.
 In the years before the crisis, banks had facilitated the explosion of “subprime” mortgage lending whereby borrowers with poor credit history were offered mortgages they couldn’t dream of repaying.
 Eventually, the U.S.’s housing bubble burst and evictions, foreclosures, and prolonged unemployment rose across the country.
 Even Wall Street’s biggest firms were not immune to the fallout from the housing market’s collapse.
 Many banks had packaged these subprime mortgages together into collateralized debt obligations (CDOs) and traded them as securities.
 As soon as the real estate market took a turn for the worst, so too did the finances of banks holding large amounts of CDOs.
-When I was working at a Miami Beach Real Estate firm for a few years, this had happened in my career as well.

 Eight years and a financial stimulus package later, I started to wonder how the U.S. housing market was doing today.
 As a soon-to-be college grad, I had heard plenty about the exorbitant monthly rents facing tenants in New York and San Francisco.
 I had even heard rumors that it might be less expensive to commute to San Francisco four times a week from Las Vegas than live in SF.
 From all anecdotal indications, the real estate markets in two major U.S. cities seemed to be booming.
 But what about the rest of the country?
 Even as recently as May 2015, the Detroit News wrote that the volume of unoccupied homes in the city was “absolutely terrifying.”
 In Las Vegas, the foreclosure rate still well exceeds pre-crisis levels.
 So was the real estate recovery only happening in select pockets with thriving economies?
 Or was the recovery more widespread?